What you need to know before you can start taking driving lessons or apply for your driving test

 All the info you need can be found below but should you have any questions then please call.

-Before driving on a public road or taking your theory test, you will need a valid Provisional Driving Licence.
+Before you can drive on a public road or take your theory test, you will need a valid Provisional Driving Licence.
 The Driver and Vehicle Licensing Agency (DVLA) application form (Form D1) can be obtained from your local Post Office but you can also apply online from the official 'Gov UK' site.

-You are not currently prevented from driving for any reason.
+Are currently not prevented from driving for any reason.

-You can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card
+Can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card.

-You have a valid UK passport or another formal form of identity.
+Have a valid UK passport or another form of identity.